-If you have a downed power line on a car you must assume that power line is live.
+If you have a downed power line on a car you must assume that the power line is live.
 Also, do you know what you should do if you encounter a downed power line while driving?

 In this post, our Abbotsford electricians offer safety tips to help keep you and those you love away from harm when you have a downed power line on a car.

 Report a downed power line immediately because live electrical wires are extremely dangerous.

 That’s because a voltage gradient is created on the surface of the ground.
 This gradient (or field of electricity) develops between the point of contact where the power line and the ground meet.
 It continues for some distance until the voltage dissipates to nothing.
 The effect is similar to ripples in a pond (created when a stone is thrown in).

 If you have a downed power line on a car and it becomes “grounded,” your vehicle will become live as well.
 Your vehicle will have the same amount of voltage as the electricity that tries to pass through your car and into the ground.
-As a result, that electrical field can be quite dangerous.
+As a result, the electrical field can be quite dangerous.